 The EOVSA project aims to support that community by providing open data access and software tools for analysis of the data, to exploit synergies with on-going solar research in other wavelength bands, and to train next-generation scientists.
 EOVSA is a world-class facility for scientific research at microwave radio frequencies (1-18 GHz) in areas of important national interest, such as understanding the Sun's influence on the Earth and near-Earth space environment—a subject broadly termed Space Weather.
 The solar science being addressed focuses on the magnetic structure of the solar corona, on transient phenomena resulting from magnetic interactions, including the sudden release of energy in solar flares, and subsequent particle acceleration and heating, and on space weather phenomena.
 EOVSA has been providing solar-dedicated observations since early 2017.Learn More

 The range of science to be conducted with the Expanded OVSA is broad and unique.
 A list of publications that utilized EOVSA data is available at this NASA/ADS Library.
 Check out the science page for more on each topic.

-The OVSA Expansion was a complete redesign of the array that added 8 new 2-m antennas, and moved the 5 pre-existing 2-m antennas to new locations.
+The OVSA Expansion, completed in 2017, was a complete redesign of the array that added 8 new 2-m antennas, and moved the 5 pre-existing 2-m antennas to new locations.
 These 13 antennas provide 78 baselines for imaging.
 A 27-m antenna was completely refurbished and modernized with a new control system and a cooled receiver, for dedicated calibration of the array.
 The maximum baseline grew to more than 1.5 km, for a typical resolution (varies by time of day and season) of about 60"/n GHz.
 The table at right summarizes the instrument parameters.
 Below are some highlights of the instrument specifications.
 These are subject to change as the design becomes more detailed during development.Learn More

 |OVSA Expansion Project Instrument||